rael-code/basic-countdown-timer/README.md

 # basic-countdown-timer
-A fun and interactive countdown timer with a random message each time "enter" is pressed.
+A fun and interactive countdown timer with a random message every time you press'enter'.